rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 {% include method-doc file="rendertopae" %}
 ### RenderToPAEFile

-Export the content to a Plaine and Easie file.
+Render a document to Plaine and Easie and save it to the file.

+Only the top staff / layer is exported.
+This methods is not available in the JavaScript version of the toolkit.

 **Returns**